14 min read

 After offering Hady, male pilgrims should shave or trim their hair, following the example of Prophet Muhammad (PBUH).
 Female pilgrims should trim their hair to the length of a fingertip.

-After this, you can leave Ihram and wear comfortable clothes.
+After this, you can leave the Ihram and wear comfortable clothes.
 It is Sunnah to apply perfume, as the Prophet Muhammad (PBUH) used to wear musk after shaving.

 Use disposable blades to shave each other's heads; barbers in Mina are available if needed.
 Ensure they use new blades.